rmnavr/opriq/README.md

 * OPRIQ needs to be launched when **standard english QWERTY layout** is currently selected in the system

 Hardware:
-* You'll need **standard ANSI/ISO-keyboard** (all docs are build around ANSI keyboard, however changes to ISO should be obvious)
+* You'll need **standard ANSI/ISO-keyboard** (all docs are made for ANSI keyboard, however changes to ISO should be obvious)
 * Ideally keyboard should have **6NKRO support** (anti-ghosting), although not obligatory
   > Without 6NKRO some tricky key combinations (like `Alt+Shift+Space+Q`) might not work depending on keyboard.
   > Still 99% of any reasonable key combination will probably work, and remaining 1% will be pressable with two hands as usual.